 Here $\frac{dE_{\text{GW}}}{dt d\Omega}$ is the GW flux related to $h_{lm}$ modes, $\mathcal{G}_{l_{1}l_{2}l_{3}m_{1}m_{2}m_{3}}^{s_1 s_2 s_3}$ is an angular ($\Omega = (\Theta, \Phi)$) integral proportional to three spin-weighted spherical harmonics \cite{Favata:2008yd} and $\langle \cdot \rangle$ is the average over several wavelengths of GW which is required for construction of a well-defined GW stress tensor \cite{PhysRev.166.1272}.

 Since the full $h_{lm}$ modes already include the nonlinear memory term from Eq. (\ref{eq:hlm_mode_in_terms_of_mass_quad_moments_and_memory}), expressing the nonlinear memory modes $h^{\textup{(mem)}}_{lm}$ in terms of the full $h_{lm}$ introduces a `nonlinear memory contribution to nonlinear memory'; however, this contribution is negligible \cite{Favata:2011qif}.
 Therefore, it is sufficient to substitute only the $\mathcal{I}_{lm}^{(l)}$ part of the $h_{lm}$ waveform in the nonlinear memory calculation.
-Also, we are only concerned with the leading-order nonlinear memory piece. therefore, we only substitute the $l=2$ modes, i.e., $h_{2m}$ modes, on the right-hand side of Eq. (\ref{eq:hlm_mode_of_nonlinear_memory}).
-When $h^{\textup{(mem)}}_{lm}$ is expressed in terms of $h_{2m}$ modes, one has to solve the angular integrals which imply certain selection rules (see Sec.
-III B of \cite{Favata:2008yd}) that will give a maximum value of $`l'$ for which $h^{\textup{(mem)}}_{lm}$ are non-zero.
-So for the leading-order calculation only $h^{\textup{(mem)}}_{2m}$, $h^{\textup{(mem)}}_{3m}$ and $h^{\textup{(mem)}}_{4m}$ survives, rest all higher-$l$ nonlinear memory modes vanish.
+Also, we are only concerned with the leading-order nonlinear memory piece.
+Therefore, we only substitute the $l=2$ modes, i.e., $h_{2m}$ modes, on the right-hand side of Eq. (\ref{eq:hlm_mode_of_nonlinear_memory}).
+When $h^{\textup{(mem)}}_{lm}$ is expressed in terms of $h_{2m}$ modes, one solves the angular integrals, implying certain selection rules (see Sec.
+III B of \cite{Favata:2008yd}) that will give a maximum value of `$l$' for which $h^{\textup{(mem)}}_{lm}$ are non-zero.
+So for the leading-order calculation only $h^{\textup{(mem)}}_{2m}$, $h^{\textup{(mem)}}_{3m}$ and $h^{\textup{(mem)}}_{4m}$ survive, {and the rest of the} higher-$l$ nonlinear memory modes vanish.
 We can further simplify $h_{lm}$ by only considering the non-memory piece in the following way: